T. D. Upshaw

-Taz David Upshaw (August 8, 1902 – May 1970) was an educator, principal, and American football coach.
-He was the seventh head football coach at Tennessee A&I State College—now known as Tennessee State University—in Nashville, Tennessee and he held that position from 1930 until 1931, compiling a record of 3–4.
+Taz David Upshaw Jr. (August 8, 1902 – May 28, 1970) was an American educator and college football coach.
+He served as the head football coach at Tennessee A&I State College—now known as Tennessee State University—in Nashville, Tennessee, from 1930 to 1931.
+Upshaw assisted Walter S. Davis in coaching the 1933 Tennessee State Tigers football team.

+In 1935, Upshaw was appointed principal of Booker T. Washington High School in Chattanooga, Tennessee.
+He died suddenly, on May 28, 1970, in Chattanooga.